 - Share the success of your event.
-Recap the success of your event through local section newsletters, print, and social media, using the hashtags #NCW, #NationalChemistryWeek, and #FabulousFibers.
+Recap the success of your event through local section newsletters, print, and social media, using the hashtags: #CCEW #ChemistsCelebrateEarthWeek #EarthDay2023 #GreenChemistry

 - Show collective action.
 If hosting a virtual event, consider recording and posting your video online and on social media.
 Take screenshots of your demonstrators during their demonstrations.
-For both in-person and virtual events, share your screenshots, photos, and videos on the NCW Facebook page using the Event Submission Form.
-Obtain signed Photo Release and Consent Forms (docx) from anyone pictured in photos, screenshots, or videos.
+For both in-person and virtual events, share your screenshots, photos, and videos on the CCEW Facebook page using the Event Photos Submission Form.
+Obtain signed Photo Release and Consent Form (docx) from anyone pictured in photos, screenshots, or videos.

 - Thank your volunteers.
-Customize and (e)mail your volunteers, demonstrators, and committee members a Volunteer Thank You Letter (docx) and Certificate of Participation (docx) to thank them for pitching in their time and resources for ensuring that your event is a success.
+Customize and (e)mail your volunteers, demonstrators, and committee members a thank you letter and certificate of participation to thank them for pitching in their time and resources for ensuring that your event is a success.